hanegraaff/stock-advisor-software/README.md

 ## Running the service in ECS
 This service is intended to be run in ECS using a Fargate task.
 The automation contained in the main project will create the ECS Cluster, Task Definitions, Scheduled Tasks, Container Repositories and CodeBuild project needed to build and deploy the service to AWS.
 Please refer to the main project for instructons on how to leverage automation to build and deploy the system.

-Both the Recommendation Service and Portfolio manager are configured to run as scheduled tasks.
-The former is intended to run monthly and the latter daily, though this will likely change as development continues.
+Both the Recommendation Service and Portfolio manager are configured to run as scheduled tasks, and run daily

 Tasks may be run on demand using the AWS console and navigating to the ECS Task defintions